 For the pâte à choux:

 6. Remove the baking sheet from the oven and cut a small slit into the side of each pastry with a small knife to release the steam.
 Return the pastries to the oven turned off.
-Let the eclair shells dry in the oven with the door opened.
+Let the eclair shells dry in the oven with the door open.
 Transfer to a wire rack to cool completely.

 For the caramelized almonds:

-3. When your get a nice amber color, pour the caramelized almonds over a surface lined with parchment paper and let the caramel set.
+3. When you get a nice amber color, pour the caramelized almonds over a surface lined with parchment paper and let the caramel set.
 Once completely cooled, chop coarsely with a knife and set aside in a plate.

 For the white chocolate glaze and final assemblage: